 Every client comes from a different set of experiences and a different background.
 It is because of this fact that at The Shores Treatment And Recovery Center every client is equipped with a unique plan for success.
 Our goal is to provide a tool that will allow clients to head home with the confidence that they can be successful in sobriety anywhere, not just in treatment.

 The Shores Recovery

 Are you considering treatment, but worried you’ll just go back to addiction as soon as you get back home?
 Please contact us today at (888) 775-9377 .
-We would love to speak with you about your success in sobriety, and how we can make that happen for you.
-We look forward to hearing from you.
+We would love to speak with you about success in sobriety, and how we can help make it happen for you.